Welcome

 March 11, 2010

-unsettled, but I've had a great time playing music in so many new places (and ways).
-I'll get used to
+but I've had a great time playing music in so many new places (and ways).
+I'll get used to it, though,

 Also, I recently recorded an album's worth of material with Robert Lewis and Gerald Gregory.
 It's half

-the public.
-This is the same trio that plays (mostly regularly) at Mercato, so if you've been to see us
+public.
+This is the same trio that plays (mostly regularly) at Mercato, so if you've been to see us you know

 January 10, 2010